tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `FundingReference`
   This optional element can be used to acknowledge external funding that supported the purchase or the creation of the instrument.
-See `FundingReference <DataCite property FundingReference_>`_ for details.
+See `DataCite property FundingReference`_ for details.

 .. _ROR: https://ror.org/